What is net pay

 • Multiply the pay by the total periods of the year

 Let’s take an example if you earn £7000 per month.
 It means that there are 12 pay periods as 12 times your employer will pay £7000 to you in a year.
 In this way, your annual gross pay would be £7000 x 12= £ 84,000.
-Alike this, you can use this method to calculate your hourly, daily, weekly or monthly rate.
+Like this, you can use this method to calculate your hourly, daily, weekly or monthly rate.

 What is Net Pay?

 Net pay is the amount left in your payslip that you can cash after subtracting taxes and other deductions.
 These can be legal/compulsory deductions and optional deductions that you have.
 It is take-home pay that you as an employee can take home.
-In addition, this pay is smaller than the gross pay due to the taxes and other deductions.
+In addition, this pay is smaller than the gross pay due to taxes and other deductions.

 Ok, so you now know what is net pay, let’s see how to calculate it.